Menu

 If hiking is too much exercise for you (or it’s just too hot), go on a scenic drive around the Sunshine Coast.

-• Glass House Mountains: Meander around the volanic outcrops better known as the Glass House Mountains; you can take in some viewpoints and stop at a café or two for a coffee and more.
+• Glass House Mountains: Meander around the volcanic outcrops better known as the Glass House Mountains; you can take in some viewpoints and stop at a café or two for a coffee and more.

 • Blackall Ranges: To see some fantastic views of the coast from the hinterland, do the Blackall Ranges scenic drive that takes you into Mapleton, Montville and Maleny.